Click the boxes below for more information about the subaward process.

 PIs should communicate with Pre-Award and Post-Award regarding any change in expectations of performance of work, payment terms, change in key personnel, reporting requirements, budgeting, deliverables, etc. If work stops or a change in the scope of work results, Pre-Award and Post-Award should be notified and appropriate agreement changes implemented.

-Pre-Award and Post-Award coordinate continued subrecipient risk assessment and subrecipeint monitoring to ensure a comprehensive, linked approach.
-During annual assessments, Pre-Award and Post-Award offices jointly analyze the subrecipient audit documentation and any relevant information from departments to ensure that the risk rating for each subrecipient is appropriate.
-Pre-Award and Post-Award communicate determinations of risk to PIs and LRAs, along with any additional requirements and need for special monitoring.
+Research Administration Compliance & Risk Management unit coordinates continued subrecipient risk assessment and subrecipeint monitoring to ensure a comprehensive, linked approach.
+During annual assessments, Subrecipient Compliance Specialist analyzes the subrecipient audit documentation and any relevant information from departments to ensure that the risk rating for each subrecipient is appropriate.
+The determinations of risk are communicated to PIs and LRAs, along with any additional requirements and need for special monitoring.

-The subrecipient risk level (low, medium, or high) is recorded in the organization address book in RAS based on the institution risk level.
-Pre-Award updates subrecipient risk level in RAS upon completion of each RAQ and/or CAT.
+The subrecipient risk level (low, medium, or high) is recorded in the organization’s record in RAS based on the institution risk level.
+The Subrecipient Compliance Specialist updates subrecipient risk level in RAS upon completion of each RAQ and/or CAT.
 Subrecipient risk level will also be updated during the continued risk assessment based on the review of the annual audit information.

 Login to RAS by clicking here.